audiotranskription Hintergrund

 How exactly does it work?

-Implementation of the hybrid interpretation group with f4
+Implementation of hybrid interpretation

-Implementation of the hybrid interpretation group
+Implementation of hybrid interpretation

 Round 1